 Many patients in treatment for drug dependence opt for outpatient care.
-Compared to residential drug rehabs, outpatient addiction treatment programs offer more flexibility and are usually less expensive – a combination that often makes the idea of treatment more palatable to those who are often uncertain about their commitment or their ability to leave work or home.
+Compared to residential drug rehabs, outpatient addiction treatment programs offer more flexibility and are usually less expensive – a combination that often makes the idea of treatment more palatable to those who are uncertain about their ability to leave work or home.

 For some, it’s the only option.
 For others, it’s the best option.
 Is it the right option for your family member?